Beyond Eager Encodings: A Theory-Agnostic Approach to Theory-Lemma Enumeration in SMT: Experimental Evaluation

 \paragraph{Results on the number of enumerated \T-lemmas.}

-Finally, we analyze the number of \T-lemmas enumerated by the different strategies, as shown in the scatter plots in \cref{fig:tlemmas-num-all-synth,fig:tlemmas-num-all-planning} for the synthetic and temporal planning benchmarks, respectively.
+We now analyze the number of \T-lemmas enumerated by the different strategies. \Cref{fig:tlemmas-num-all-synth,fig:tlemmas-num-all-planning} show scatter plots for the synthetic and temporal planning benchmarks, respectively.
 As for the time plots, also here we present pairwise comparisons of incremental improvements.
-We remark that we only show points for problems solved by both the compared strategies, so that in temporal planning problems, we only have a limited number of points.
+We remark that we only show points for problems solved by both the compared strategies, so that plots in \Cref{fig:tlemmas-num-all-planning} only have a limited number of points.

-Overall, we note that there is no large difference in the number of enumerated \T-lemmas between the different strategies.
+Overall, there is no big difference in the number of \T-lemmas enumerated by different strategies.
 We can, however, observe some trends.